 3. Isolation Transformer

 The isolation transformer is used to isolate the primary and secondary.
 As discussed previously, the transformer does not have any electrical connections between primary and secondary, it is also used as an isolation barrier where the conduction happens only with the magnetic flux.
-It is used for safety purpose and to cancel noise transfer from primary to secondary or vice-versa.
+It is used for safety purposes and to cancel noise transfer from primary to secondary or vice-versa.

-Transformer Types based on Core material
+Transformer Types Based on Core material

 The transformer transfers the energy by conducting electromagnetic flux through a core material.
-Different core materials produce different flux density.
+Different core materials produce different flux densities.
 Depending on the core materials, several types of transformers are used in the power and electronics domain.

 1. Iron Core Transformer

-Iron core transformer uses multiple soft iron plates as the core material.
+The iron core transformer uses multiple soft iron plates as the core material.
 Due to the excellent magnetic properties of iron, the flux linkage of the iron core transformer is very high.
 Thus, the efficiency of the iron core transformer is also high.

 Iron core transformers are widely used and usually heavier in weight and shape.